costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 plot(efp(my.ts ~ 1, type = 'OLS-CUSUM'))
 ```

+The following graph presents the estimation window for the forecast in order to have a better view of the data series.
 ```r
 my.ts <- ts(my.ts.DT[date >= '2016-09-01', sales], start = c(2014, 245), frequency = 365)
 plot.ts(my.ts)